kwalczak80/Arduino-Quiz/README.md

   <li><strong>Result</strong></li>
   <p>After performing many tests, I confirm that the assumptions contained in the initial plan have been achieved.</p>
   <li><strong>Verdict</strong></li>
-  <p>The Arduino Quiz website allows the user to display its content on a wide variety of display sizes, including mobile phones, tablets, laptops, and desktops.
+  <p>The Arduino Quiz website allows the user to display its content on a wide variety of screen sizes, including mobile phones, tablets, laptops, and desktops.
 The layout of the page can change depending on the display resolution.</p>
 </ul>
 <h3>As a user, I would like to easily understand the quiz rules.</h3>
 <ul>